samburden/first-neural-network/README.md

 This is a simple neural network used for predicting daily bike rental demand for a bike rental company.

-This project using Python 3 and needs the following libraries:
+This project is using Python 3 and needs the following libraries:

 * numpy
 * pandas